degville/snap-docs/docs/reference/development/interfaces/build-on-docker.md

 All you need is a working *snapcraft.yaml* (see [Creating a snap](/) for more details).

 [quote]
-:information_source: Electron apps are built slightly differently, and do not use a `snapcraft.yaml` file.
+ⓘ  Electron apps are built slightly differently, and do not use a `snapcraft.yaml` file.
 [Follow this guide](/interfaces/electron-apps) to build a snap of an Electron app using electron-builder.
 [/quote]

 To create a snap with Docker, first make sure you have [Docker installed](https://docs.docker.com/install/).
 You can test that Docker is correctly set up with: